Enalean/tuleap-documentation-en/languages/en/user-guide/tql/cross-tracker-search.rst

 You must provide 1 or 2 condition of different kind.
 If only the project condition is provided then it gets all trackers from corresponding projects.
 If only the tracker condition is provided, then match the trackers from current project.
 It means that in a personal dashboard you must provide the project condition.

-To provide both condition, you can use ``AND`` between them.
+To provide both conditions, you can use ``AND`` between them.
 There is no restriction for the order of the conditions.

 ``ORDER BY``
 ''''''''''''